Security: a many pronged word

 Understanding Claims-Based Security

 So what will you allow your user to do?
 This most-likely depends on the role the user has in your organisation.
-This role

 - Representing the user